Falkland Islands to host first-ever international shearing tri-nations test match

 The initiative is also seen as a step toward establishing the Falkland Islands as a future member of the Golden Shears World Council, a premier global body in competitive shearing.

-See: The Falkland Shears’ website is https://www.falklandshears.com/
+See: The Falkland Shears’ website https://www.falklandshears.com/

 Top CommentsDisclaimer & comment rules